AndersonStumpf/Data-Analysis-Relax-Inc/README.md

 * Users Profile who Logged in 1, 2 and 3+ times
 * Marketing Drip x Mailing List x None

-## Interesting Findings
+## Key Findings

-* **Adopted Users represent 12% of the dataset**
+* **Adopted users account for 12% of the dataset, highlighting a significant minority of highly engaged users**
-* **Source Creation - Adopted Users were mostly invited by Org_Invite and Guest_Invite**
+* **Most adopted users were invited via Org_Invite or Guest_Invite, suggesting the importance of organizational referrals**
 * **Marketing Drip and Mailing List Opt didn't show anything to interesting compared to users who did not receive any email**
-* **Around 71% of users only accessed it once**
+* **Approximately 71% of users logged in only once, indicating challenges with user retention**

 ## Recommendation

 In general, users in each group (Marketing Drip and Mailing List Opt) have the same average number of visits, this behavior is repeated for the top 100, 500 and 1000 most active users.
 This shows that the investment in Drip Marketing and Mailing List Opt is not being effective.

-It would be interesting to carry out an A/B test with different types of email marketing to get more "adopted users".

-Adopted Users were mostly invited by Org_Invite and Guest_Invite.
-This tells that it may be advantageous to invest in other types of marketing campaigns aimed at capturing users from these groups.
+Conduct A/B testing with different email marketing strategies to increase user adoption rates.
+Additionally, focus marketing efforts on campaigns targeting users similar to those invited via Org_Invite and Guest_Invite channels.

 ## Next Steps